-Instant Pot Taco Pasta is creamy, hearty and extra cheesy, easily made in the Pressure Cooker without pre-cooking the pasta.
-Serve it with your favorite toppings.
+Instant Pot Taco Pasta is meaty, hearty and an extra cheesy one-pot meal, easily made in the electric pressure cooker without pre-cooking the pasta.
+This easy recipe will quickly become a family favorite and it is also kid-approved!

 The pasta shells end up covered in the most amazing, cheesy sauce, you will basically lick your plate clean.
 Serve this amazing meal with your favorite toppings, I love mine with lots of sour cream, avocado, salsa, and fresh cilantro.